Universidad de Sta. Isabel de Naga: Campuses

 The main campus of the Universidad de Sta.
 Isabel is located at Elias Angeles St., Bagumbayan Sur, Naga City.
 The main campus manages three academic departments, the Basic Education Department, Higher Education Department, Graduate School.
 An annex campus is located at Panganiban Drive, Naga City and a satellite campus in Pili, Camarines Sur.

+Integrated Basic Education Department (BED)

+The Basic Education Department, or BED, in accordance with the K-12 Basic Education Program, refers to USI's basic education institution consisting of the Elementary Department, from Grades 1 to 6; the Junior High School Department, from Grades 7 to 10; the Senior High School Department, from Grades 11 to 12.